syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 ### Modifying the custom component style

-The design-time component related style property changes can be handled and applied to the UIElement by overriding style related methods in the below table.
+The design-time component related style property changes can be handled and applied to the UIElement by overriding style related methods in the below table:

-Method Name	|Description
+Method name	|Description
 ----------|------------
-OnFontChanged()|	Invokes when the font value of custom report item is changed.
+OnFontChanged()|	Invokes when the font value of the custom report item is changed.
-OnTextAlignChanged()|	Invokes when the text alignment of custom report item is changed.
+OnTextAlignChanged()|	Invokes when the text alignment of the custom report item is changed.
-OnBackgroundColorChanged()|	Invokes when the background color of custom report item is changed.
+OnBackgroundColorChanged()|	Invokes when the background color of the custom report item is changed.

-In the following example, the change of font family property is handled in the custom component and style is applied to the barcode custom report item.
+In the following example, the change of font family property is handled in the custom component and the style is applied to the bar code custom report item.

 {% highlight c# %}
 public override void OnFontChanged()